BPHC-ACM/AskBITSians/README.md

 ### For Alumni

-- Mentor fellow BITSians by sharing your experience
+- Share your experience with fellow BITSians
 - Engage in one-on-one chats with students
 - Participate in community discussions and help the next generation